 For businesses, the cost of such clashes is high.
-The findings revealed by CPP Inc. says that the U.S. employees spend about 2.8 hours a week handling conflicts.
+The findings revealed by CPP Inc. says that the US employees spend about 2.8 hours a week handling conflicts.
 These figures relate not only to the software industry, of course, still, they give food for thoughts.

 Finding effective methods of preventing conflicts is definitely worth time and effort.
 We at Svitla have simplified the task by outlining essential conflict-proof measures and a few more resolution tactics.
 Scroll down to get the answers.

 The truth is, disagreements in a software development team often stem from inattentive project planning.
 The latter may include anything from failing to clarify client’s requirements for poor risk management.
 Even if a team does everything correctly, the result may not necessarily meet client’s expectations, which inevitably leads to escalation.
 The outcome is stress, broken deadlines, and demotivated the team.

 That is why risks and time needed for handling them should be considered before giving any estimates.
 Additionally, it makes sense to carefully study the logic behind a product; otherwise, a complex architecture and its implementation may turn to be too labor-intensive.
-For that reason, project managers (PMs) need to set deadlines allowing about 30% of the time for late task completion.
+For that reason, project managers (PMs) need to set deadlines allocating about 30% of the time for late task completion.

 Effective project teams never give up assessing potential risks and distributing them into high, medium, and low priorities.
 So if a high-priority risk is likely to show up, developers will have a plan in place to stay safe and keep up with the productive pace.

 Dealing with conflicts requires a proper assignment of roles and responsibilities too.
 Here are some thoughts on the matter.

 Software teams divided into units like UX, Product, and QA, often complain about unclear goals, roles, and interdependencies.
 In such a case, they have much room for misinterpretations: developers aim to ship software as fast as possible, QA engineers take time to ensure a product is bug-free, while designers prioritize usability and appealing interfaces over speed.
 It seems to be reasonable unless disagreements arise.